Start your search for wallpaper trends with a little insider knowledge to truly get the best out of the new collections in 2021.

 The progress in new printing techniques and finishes is constantly pushing the boundaries, and the availability of new substrates makes it even more exciting.

-Maximalism is back in a big way for 2021, and we predict that this daring look is here to stay.
+Maximalism is an interior design trend that's back in a big way for 2021, and we predict that this daring look is here to stay.

-In bold contrast to the understated, this scheme reveals the design world’s wild side.
+In bold contrast to the understated, this living room decor idea reveals the design world’s wild side.
 An arresting mix of leopard prints, pleating and patchworks, together with stars, stripes and metallic hides, demonstrates that more can be more.